 Use this information to locate the major components on the blade server.
+The major components of the blade server include Field Replaceable Units (FRUs), Customer Replaceable Units (CRUs), and optional devices.

 The following illustration shows the major components of the blade server.